Learn something new every day

 Hippocampal atrophy is a form of brain damage that impacts both memory and spacial navigation.
 It is often associated with memory-loss conditions, such as dementia and Alzheimer's disease.
 Causes include severe trauma, oxygen deprivation and encephalitis and may also include both long-term stress and neurological disorders, such as multiple sclerosis, epilepsy and schizophrenia.
-While prescription medications can slow atrophy and therapy can help manage the affects, there is no known cure for hippocampal atrophy.
+While prescription medications can slow atrophy and therapy can help manage the effects, there is no known cure for hippocampal atrophy.

 The hippocampus is an extension of the cerebral cortex and is located in the medial temporal lobe.
 Most experts agree that it plays a significant role in both memory and in spacial awareness, though the details of its involvement are widely disputed.
 It also appears to play a significant role in olfactory memory.
 Atrophy is a shrinking or lessening; hippocampal atrophy, then, is a shrinking of the hippocampus.